Like (TV series): Casting

 To choose the protagonists of the series, the production team traveled all over the world to perform casting, the series will feature actors from different parts of the world such as Israel, Japan, United States, Spain, Colombia and Peru.

 Musical group

 A band was formed with eight of the main actors in the series.
-The members are Ale Müller, Anna Iriyama, Carlos Said, Macarena Garcia, Mauricio Abad, Roberta Damián, Santiago Achaga and Victor Varona.
+The members are Ale Müller, Anna Iriyama, Carlos Said, Macarena García, Mauricio Abad, Roberta Damián, Santiago Achaga and Victor Varona.
 The band sings songs presented on the show.
 Like's debut performance was at Premios Juventud on 22 July 2018 in Miami.
 They performed their first single, "Este Movimiento".
 The official music video for "Este Movimiento" premiered on 10 July 2018 and was officially released for digital download and streaming on 20 July 2018.
 On 14 November 2018, it was announced that Ale Müller and Carlos Said left the band.
 An Extended play containing 4 songs from the series was released on 22 February 2019.